Azure/azure-quickstart-templates/mahara-autoscale-cache/docs/Parameters.md

 ### installGdprPluginsSwitch

 Switch to install Mahara GDPR plugins.
-Note these require Mahara versions 3.4.2+ or 3.3.5+ and these will be included by default in Mahara 3.5
+Note this may not be available in current versions of Mahara

 Type: bool